 I give my hands daily TLC to prevent chapping.

 My hands get dry and chapped fast like any person's who is prone to eczema.
 That's because we have a fragile skin barrier and hand washing is hard on skin.
 To prevent chapping and hand eczema, I wash my hands and apply skin cream designed to be gentle on hand skin:

-- I wash with my Foaming Natural Hand Soap, which is non-drying and easy rinse.
-(Retained soap residue is disastrous for hand skin.)
+- I wash with my Naturally Best Bar Soap for all skin types, which is non-drying and easy rinse.
 I am careful to rinse well between fingers and under rings.